![]() |

 ecosystem, and there was a whole aesthetic with these objects that were

-hidden from view.
 It was dream-like imagery that was really fascinating, so I played a

 lot of video games and decided more and more to investigate the